SpinalHDL/SpinalDoc/spinal/examples/vga.md

 ---

 ## Introduction
-VGA interfaces are probably endangered, but implementing a VGA controller is still a good exercise.
+VGA interfaces are becoming an endangered species, but implementing a VGA controller is still a good exercise.

-A explanation about VGA protocol can be find [here](http://www.xess.com/blog/vga-the-rest-of-the-story/).
+An explanation about the VGA protocol can be found [here](http://www.xess.com/blog/vga-the-rest-of-the-story/).

-This VGA controller tutorial is based on [this](https://github.com/SpinalHDL/SpinalHDL/blob/master/lib/src/main/scala/spinal/lib/graphic/vga/VgaCtrl.scala) implementation
+This VGA controller tutorial is based on [this](https://github.com/SpinalHDL/SpinalHDL/blob/master/lib/src/main/scala/spinal/lib/graphic/vga/VgaCtrl.scala) implementation.

 ## Data structures

-Before implementing the controller itself we need to define some data structures
+Before implementing the controller itself we need to define some data structures.

 ### RGB color

 First, we need a three channel color structure (Red, Green, Blue).
-This data structure will be used to feed the controller with pixels and also use by the VGA bus.
+This data structure will be used to feed the controller with pixels and also will be used by the VGA bus.

 ```scala
 case class RgbConfig(rWidth : Int,gWidth : Int,bWidth : Int){